Tech Billionaires Are Buying Miami: What Larry Page, Sergey Brin, and Zuckerberg's Moves Mean for the Market

 Fox Business recently named Miami as one of the world's riskiest housing markets for bubble risk.
 I understand the concern, and I take it seriously.
 But I disagree with the framing.

 In previous real estate bubbles, Miami's demand was driven by speculation.
-Buyers were flipping pre-construction contracts with minimal deposits, using leverage they could not sustain, in buildings that were oversupplied from day one.
+Buyers were flipping pre-construction contracts with minimal deposits, using debt they could not sustain, in buildings that were oversupplied from day one.
 The 2008 crash taught developers and buyers hard lessons.
 Today's pre-construction market operates on a fundamentally different model.
 Deposits are 30 to 50 percent, not 10 percent.
 Developers require proof of funds.
 End users, not flippers, represent the majority of the buyer pool.

 The demand drivers behind today's market are structural, not speculative.
 Tax migration from California, New York, and Illinois is a permanent policy-driven shift, not a trend that reverses when sentiment changes.
 International capital inflows exceeding $4.4 billion annually, according to NAR data, reflect Miami's growing role as a global financial center.
 Infrastructure investment, including Brightline high-speed rail, airport expansion, and the upcoming Formula 1 race, creates long-term value that supports pricing.